 · Rapidly erected; an “average”-sized timber-frame barn can be erected within 3-4 days.

-· Frame is encased with SIPs for the drying in: that is, ready for windows, mechanical systems, and roofing.
+: that is, ready for windows, mechanical systems, and roofing.

 · Can be tailored to suit customer tastes and creativity such as carvings or incorporation of heirloom structures; such as barns etc.